-- 1. To receive and adopt the Directors' statement and the Audited Financial Statements of the Company for the financial year ended 30 June 2023 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' statement and the Audited Financial Statements of the Company for the financial year ended 30 June 2024 together with the Auditor's Report thereon.
 (Resolution 1) - 2.
-To re-elect the following Director who is retiring by rotation pursuant to Regulation 91 of the Company's Constitution and who, being eligible, have offered himself for re-election:

-Mr Ng Weng Wei (Resolution 2)

-Mr Ng Weng Wei will, upon re-election as a Director of the Company, remain as member of the Remuneration and Sustainability Committees and will be considered non-independent for the purposes of Rule 704(7) of the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited ("SGX-ST Catalist Rules").

-To note the retirement of Mr Ch'ng Jit Koon retiring pursuant to Regulation 91 of the Constitution.
-Mr Ch'ng Jit Koon will not be seeking re-election and will retire as a Director of the Company on 26 October 2023 at the conclusion of AGM.

-- 3. To approve the payment of Directors' fees of S\$155,000/- (2022: S\$155,000/-) for the financial year ended 30 June 2023.
-(Resolution 3) - 4.
-To re-appoint Grant Thornton Audit LLP as the Company's auditors and to authorise the Directors to fix their remuneration.
-(Resolution 4) - 5.
+To re-elect Ms Heng Kheng Hwai who retires by rotation pursuant to Regulation 91 of the Company's Constitution and who, being eligible, have offered herself for re-election.
+(Resolution 2) - Ms Heng Kheng Hwai, if re-elected as a Director, will remain as Non-Independent Non-Executive Director and a member of the Audit Committee and she will be considered non-independent for the purposes of Rules 704(7) of the Listing Manual Section B: Rules of Catalist (the "Catalist Rules") of the Singapore Exchange Securities Trading Limited ("SGX-ST"). - 3.
+To note the retirement of Mr Lee Keen Whye retiring pursuant to Regulation 91 of the Company's Constitution. - Mr Lee Keen Whye will not be seeking re-election and will retire as a Director of the Company on 30 October 2024 at the conclusion of the Annual General Meeting. - 4.
+To re-elect Mr Chen Yeow Sin who retires pursuant to Regulation 97 of the Company's Constitution and who, being eligible, have offered himself for re-election: (Resolution 3) - Mr Chen Yeow Sin, if re-elected as a Director, will remain as Independent and Non-Executive Director, Chairman of the Nominating Committee and a member of the Audit Committee and Remuneration Committee.
+The Board considers Mr Chen Yeow Sin to be independent for the purposes of Rule 704(7) of the Catalist Rules. - 5.
+To approve the payment of Directors' fees of S\$131,449/- (2023: S\$155,000/-) for the financial year ended 30 June 2024.
+(Resolution 4) - To re-appoint Grant Thornton Audit LLP as the Company's auditors and to authorise the Directors to fix their remuneration.
+(Resolution 5) - 7.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.